pradyot0921/nse-quant/docs/DECISIONS.md

 **Affected experiments:** Legacy daily-market loader, data validation, universe construction, B001, B001-S015, B002, B002-S015, B003, B003-S015, and all downstream Phase 1 reports.

 **Rerun required:** No. No full-window data build, universe freeze, or strategy run exists yet.

+## D-033 — Batch market-data acquisition reports full-window outcomes

+**Date:** 23 August 2026
+**Status:** Accepted

+**Old rule:** Per-file UDiFF and legacy acquisition helpers downloaded or reused one archive at a time.
+The policy for a decade-scale batch run was unspecified, including whether to halt at the first missing archive or corrupt cached file.

+**New rule:** Full-window raw market-data acquisition is a batch orchestration layer above the source-specific per-file helpers.
+For each checked-in expected session, the batch chooses the registered source family from D-032, attempts acquisition, and records one of: downloaded/reused/redownloaded, archive missing, or acquisition failed.
+A 404 for an expected session is recorded and the batch continues so all gaps can be resolved together.
+If an existing cached archive fails ZIP validation, the batch deletes that archive only after verifying it is inside the configured raw-data root, then attempts one fresh download.
+If that fresh download also fails, the session is recorded as failed rather than silently skipped.

+Raw-file auditing remains calendar-driven: expected archives come from the checked-in session calendar and source bridge; files present for dates outside that expectation are reported as unexpected archives.

+**Reason:** Full-window acquisition covers roughly 2,500 sessions.
+Halting on the first missing archive would discover gaps one at a time, while trusting existing paths would let interrupted partial downloads become permanent raw data.
+Recording all outcomes preserves strict raw-file validation without making long resumable downloads fragile.

+**Affected experiments:** UDiff acquisition, legacy acquisition, data validation, universe construction, B001, B001-S015, B002, B002-S015, B003, B003-S015, and all downstream Phase 1 reports.

+**Rerun required:** No. No full-window data build, universe freeze, or strategy run exists yet.